Monika-81/wanderlust-p5/README.md

     - I used Eight Shapes color grid to check the color schemes visibility in diffrent combinations.

 - [Lucid Chart](https://www.lucidchart.com/pages/)
-    - I used Lucid Chart to design the data model and list mock up for the project.
+    - I used Lucid Chart to design the flowchart for the project.

 - [GitPod](https://www.gitpod.io/)
     - I used GitPod as the code editor as well as to display to test out changes in my code.